 Balance bikes, which have no pedals, are a good starting tool, as they teach kids balance and confidence.
 (Or you can remove pedals from a regular bicycle; find how-to instructions on the web.)
-You can go the training-wheel route for a few weeks, but try not to let your child get too comfy with them; he can get frustrated because they’ll slow him down, or he’ll develop habits that will have to be broken when he takes them off.
+You can go the training-wheel route for a few weeks, but try not to let your child get too comfy with them; they can get frustrated because they’ll slow them down, or they’ll develop habits that will have to be broken when you take them off.

 3. Set the scene

 When moving to two wheels, find a safe, open space such as an empty parking lot, a paved school playground, or a flat, well-trimmed field.
 The narrow sidewalks and nearby traffic on neighbourhood streets can make newbies nervous.
-Start by having him practise stopping by pushing his pedals backwards, as well as by putting his feet down while you’re holding the bike upright for him.
+Start by having your kid practise stopping by pushing their pedals backwards, as well as by putting their feet down while you’re holding the bike upright for them.

 4. Ready, set, go

-Hold the bike seat or rest your hand on the back of your child’s neck to help steady him, then get him to start pedalling.
-He should look ahead, not at the ground, which will help him steer straight.
-(He’ll get the hang of more precision steering with practise.)
-Run alongside until he’s balanced and moving at a good clip, then let go.
-If there’s a tumble, offer comfort and encouragement so he’ll get back on and try again.
+Hold the bike seat or rest your hand on the back of your child’s neck to help steady them, then get them to start pedalling.
+They should look ahead, not at the ground, which will help them steer straight.
+(They’ll get the hang of more precision steering with practise.)
+Run alongside until they’re balanced and moving at a good clip, then let go.
+If there’s a tumble, offer comfort and encouragement so they’ll get back on and try again.

 5. Starting solo

-Once he gets the hang of riding, teach him the “ready position,” where one pedal is up and a little bit forward, and have him stomp down to get the bike moving without your help.
-He’ll need to practise building up speed quickly to stay upright.
+Once they get the hang of riding, teach them the “ready position,” where one pedal is up and a little bit forward, and have them stomp down to get the bike moving without your help.
+They’ll need to practise building up speed quickly to stay upright.

 Learning to ride a bike can take an afternoon, a week or even longer.
 Pavlakis suggests calling it a day when your training session has stopped being fun, and trying again the next day or week.
 If the process becomes really stressful, get someone else to step in as teacher, which often does the trick, or have your child take lessons from a pro.

-If he doesn’t get the hang of it until he’s older, try not to turn it into an issue.
+If they don’t get the hang of it until they’re older, try not to turn it into an issue.
 Look at Pavlakis: He teaches cycling but didn’t pick up the skill himself until he was eight years old.
 “There’s no shame in learning at an older age,” he says.